kleros/tag-registry-rewards/README.md

 Dates are `YYYY-MM-DD` strings e.g. `2022-05-01`.
 If you don't pass them, they will default to the dates that enclose the past month.

+There are two modes, that need different arguments:
+- `csv`, will create the csv file of the rewards, along with the transactions.
+- `send`, will send the transactions.

-## Exporting rewards
+## Generating rewards

-Generating the rewards without distributing is safe.
-It allows to inspect the rewards, and it allows you to show the rewards to the community before committing to send them.
-To do so, run the script with `--mode csv`.
+Generating the rewards with `--mode csv` is safe and won't generate transactions.
+It allows to inspect the rewards, and to share the rewards to the community before committing to send them.
+To do so, run the script with `--mode csv`, and optionally pass extra parameters, although, you should just keep them in the `.env`.
 It doesn't matter if this is run on `production` or `development`, as it won't send any transaction.

-This will create a csv file you can export to a calc sheet, and a JSON with the generated, unsent rewards.
+This will create a csv file you can export to a calc sheet with every reward detail, and a JSON and csv with the final transactions that will place.
+This JSON will be the one that you will use to distribute the rewards.

+Things that could go wrong:
+- Wrong stipend
+- Wrong new tag ratio

+I recommend to **not** pass these on the cli.
+Keep them in the `.env`.
+That way, you only need to check them if there are any changes on how the rewards are distributed.

 ## Distributing rewards